beadsland/elixir-caveman/README.md

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc).

+## Dependencies / Unit Testing

+The `test` folder for this project includes tests of the drop-in code blocks that appear in the next section of this README file, including the additional rules to be included in the `Makefile` of the Elixir language project when using Caveman with same.

+To facilitate these tests, the `elixir-lang` repository is included among the test environment dependencies for Caveman.
+This can add upwards of 60 Mb to the `deps` folder.
+These files can be modified and overwritten in the course of unit tests, and should not be relied upon as a working copy of Elixir.

 ## Integration with Elixir Kernel

 To use Caveman when debugging the Elixir language project, first add it as a